CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 <!--more-->

-## Build CODE
 Choose your GNU/Linux distro from the list below for straightforward instructions to get you going quickly.
 If you are a seasoned developer with commit access, or just feeling extraordinarily brave, feel free to follow the general instructions.

 {{< build-dropdown >}}

 <section id="build-code-opensuse" class="build-code-content">

+## Build CODE on openSUSE
 The instructions for openSUSE will be here.
-Submit an issue to contribute!
+[Submit an issue to contribute](https://github.com/CollaboraOnline/online/issues/new)!
 </section>

 <section id="build-code-fedora" class="build-code-content">

+## Build CODE on Fedora
 The instructions for Fedora will be here.
-Submit an issue to contribute!
+[Submit an issue to contribute](https://github.com/CollaboraOnline/online/issues/new)!
 </section>

 <section id="build-code-ubuntu" class="build-code-content">

+## Build CODE on Ubuntu
 The instructions for Ubuntu will be here.
-Submit an issue to contribute!
+[Submit an issue to contribute](https://github.com/CollaboraOnline/online/issues/new)!
 </section>

 <section id="build-code-general" class="build-code-content">

+## Build CODE

 ### Dependencies